 Many other things that are regularly used at home will work on a camping trip, too—walking through a regular day from waking up until bedtime will remind one of what to bring, so there is little or no extra expense.

 Weather conditions at the camping location will dictate what type of clothing to pack.
 Most necessary items will be available right from your closet.
 Some things can be put together from household items in order to save expenses.
 For example, rain gear can be made from a large size garbage bag, if needed.

 Many of the food items you already have on hand will work for a camping trip.
 Things like eggs, bacon, hamburger, lunch meat and canned goods are great camping foods.
 Anything that will cook on a regular stove will generally cook just as well over a campfire.

-Packing a cooler from things around the house like this will keep your food costs down.
+Packing an Orion cooler from things around the house like this will keep your food costs down.
 Planning ahead helps you save money, too!
 Bread bags to make your own bags of ice for the cooler will also save a few bucks.
 Just save the bags from your bread for a few weeks before your trip.

 Bread and corn will also work as bait to catch a nice batch of sunfish for a couple of meals.
 Fishing is an easy way to have fun and save money on dinner!